How to select load type and design method in Anchoring to Concrete module

 Go to Load type and select the seismic design option.

-PROFIS will default with a seismic design type that may differ depending on your country.
-You can choose among the avaiable options.
+PROFIS defaults to a seismic design type based on your country.
+You can select a different option if needed.
 In the pop-up window, click OK.

 In the next pop-up window, enter the loads and click Save.